LALITH0110/PenetrationTesting/README.md

 ## Usage
 * Enter a target domain for scanning.
 * Wait for the output (takes 5-15 min).
+* View detailed results in different tabs:
+  * Total vulnerabilities detected.
+  * Severity breakdown (Critical/Medium/Low).
-* View identified CVEs and vulnerabilities.
+  * Vulnerabilities by port and protocol.
 * Analyze the risk and recommended security measures.
 * Use actionable insights to secure the domain.